 The Boole application is contained inside the folder called Boole Folder.
-When Boole is running, you will see (from top to bottom) the menu bar, the "table tool bar", the "sentence tool bar", 'a narrow pink "assessment pane," and finally a large, mostly blank area for constructing truth tables, called the "table pane."
+When Boole is running, you will see (from top to bottom) the menu bar, a wider, gray "tool bar," a narrow pink "assessment pane," and finally a large, mostly blank area for constructing truth tables, called the "table pane."
 Here are the basic facts to remember about each of these.